bobuk/islands/interactive-answers-eng.md

 ##API for real-time interaction
 To create interactive answers that presume real-time interaction with users, you will need to implement an API on your website.
-You can notify us that you have added an API either using ((http://wiki.yandex-team.ru/serp/api/specification#specifikacijaapipostandartuopengraph OpenGraph markup)) or in a special section of Yandex.Webmaster.
+You can notify us that you have added an API either using [Open Graph markup](#api-specification-based-on-the-open-graph-standard) or in a special section of Yandex.Webmaster.
 These are the API features that we plan to support on search results pages:

 ####The API can return real-time data for a specific page
 For example, for a service, this might be today's weather forecast or an airport departures/arrivals board; for a product page, it could be the price and availability; or for a list page, the number of objects found or a range of prices.
 In this case, the API must be bound to a specific page on the website.